EliahKagan/palgoviz/basics/sll.md

 they hold weak references to, ...
 <!-- ^^^^^^ Finish writing the text from the above HTML comment to here. -->

-Now there is just one problem: not all objects in Python can be referred to by weak references!
+Now there is one more problem: not all objects in Python can be referred to by weak references!
 It would be bad only to support weak-referenceable element types.
 (For example, we couldn't even store `int` values.) `HashNode` instances have already been made weak-referenceable, or we wouldn't be able to use them